 Submit request or call to make an appointment.

-You may be at risk for Type 2 diabetes if you:
+You may be at higher risk for Type 2 diabetes if you:

 Many people with diabetes do not know they have the disease.
-Some signs of diabetes include:
+Some Type 2 diabetes symptoms include:

 Not everyone who has diabetes has these signs.
 If you have any of these signs or think you may be at risk, talk with your doctor.